Board of Directors

 Joshua J. Marcuse

 Josh graduated from Dartmouth College.
 He is certified in change management from the McDonough School of Business at Georgetown University.
-He is pursuing a Gallup certification in executive coaching and a LUMA Institute certification in Human-Centered Design.
+He is Gallup certified executive coach and a LUMA Institute certified Human-Centered Design instructor.

 Joshua J. Marcuse